 Our post, How to Define Your Personal Style will walk you through our simple process.

-But guess what?
-Once you identify your style, editing your wardrobe and shopping become so much easier.
+Once you identify your style, editing your wardrobe and shopping becomes much more manageable.

-Once you fill a board with 50 plus pins, go over it again and edit it down to only your absolute favorite.
+Once you fill a board with 50 plus pins, repeat it and edit it to only your favorite.

 You’ll start to see common themes throughout.

 For example, do you prefer pants to skirts?
-If you haven’t pinned any skirt outfits, stop buying them.
+If you didn’t save any skirt outfits, stop buying them.

 Are you attracted to neutrals or bold prints and patterns?
-Have a board filled with neutrals; avoid bold prints when making a purchase.
+Have a board filled with neutrals; avoid bold prints when purchasing.

-You’ll start to see what you like, and that will help you curate your wardrobe in the future.
+You’ll start to see what you like, which will help you curate your wardrobe in the future.

 Leave a Comment